-How to cite datasets used in your published works
+How to cite datasets used in your research publications

-If you are a researcher analysing statistical data you will need to cite primary data sources in your published papers, just as you would cite other sources.
+It is good research practice to cite primary data sources in your published papers, just as you would cite research publications

 - Identify the data early in on your paper, preferably in the abstract.